gtesei/SelfDrivingCars/P1-CarND-LaneLines/writeup.md

 Potential shortcoming would be:

 * Hough transformation on Edge Detected Image does not work properly if on a lane line there is an horizontal white line perpendicular to the lane line.
-This kind of "variations" happened in a couple of frames of the last video.
+This kind of noise was found in a couple of frames of the last video.

 ## 3. Possible improvements to current pipeline